Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 Task description
 -----------------

-In this task, you will implement a Kalman Filter in the file **kalman_filter.py** and explore how it can significantly improve the performance of a closed loop cascaded PID controller in a real-world scenario.
+In this task, you will implement a Kalman Filter in the file **kalman_filter.py** and explore how it can significantly improve the performance of a closed loop cascaded PID controller in a noisy real-world scenario.

 Besides the Gyroscope, for this exercise, the Crazyflie drone is equipped with a GPS and an Accelerometer.